r3k4t/Website-Scanner/README.md

 ### Whois lookup ###

 WHOIS (pronounced as the phrase "who is") is a query and response protocol that is widely used for querying databases that store the registered users or assignees of an Internet resource, such as a domain name, an IP address block or an autonomous system, but is also used for a wider range of other information.
-The protocol stores and delivers database content in a human-readable format.[1]
+The protocol stores and delivers database content in a human-readable format.
 The current iteration of the WHOIS protocol was drafted by the Internet Society, and is documented in RFC 3912.

 ### Geo-IP ###